-The bill, introduced by Representative Lorenz, seeks to amend sections of the Ohio Revised Code to exempt tips from state, municipal, and school district income taxes, thereby providing financial relief to individuals who rely on tips as a significant part of their income.
-The proposed amendments explicitly insert the term "tips" into the definition of "exempt income," allowing individuals to exclude this form of compensation from their taxable income.
-This change reflects a growing recognition of the importance of tips in the earnings of service industry workers and aligns with broader tax reform efforts aimed at alleviating financial burdens on these workers.
+The bill, introduced by Representative Lorenz, seeks to amend sections of the Ohio Revised Code to exempt tips from state, municipal, and school district income taxes, thereby providing financial relief to individuals who earn tips as part of their income.
+The proposed amendments explicitly insert the term "tips" into the definition of "exempt income," ensuring that this form of compensation is no longer subject to taxation at the state and local levels.
+This change acknowledges the variable nature of tip income, particularly for workers in the service industry, and aligns with broader tax reform efforts aimed at reducing the financial burden on these individuals.

 Statutes affected: As Introduced: 718.01, 5747.01, 5748.01